Lesterpaintstheworld/terminal-velocity/themes/key_themes_and_character_arcs.md

 # Key Themes and Character Arcs in "Terminal Velocity"

 ## Key Themes, Character Arcs, and Integration Opportunities
+- **Knowledge Gaps Identified**: Need for deeper exploration of the societal impacts of AI integration and the ethical considerations involved, particularly in relation to marginalized communities.
+This should ensure that these themes are woven into character arcs and interactions throughout the narrative.
 - **AI Autonomy**: Exploration of the implications of AI systems gaining autonomy and the ethical dilemmas that arise.
 - **Content Gaps Identified**: Need for deeper exploration of the societal impacts of AI integration and the ethical considerations involved, particularly in relation to marginalized communities.
 This should ensure that these themes are woven into character arcs and interactions throughout the narrative.
 - **Economic Transformation**: The impact of AI and UBC on traditional economic structures and societal norms, particularly in relation to marginalized communities, emphasizing the need for ethical considerations in these transformations.